Hula Girls: Locations featured in film

-Awards
+Reception

+Critical response

+Hula Girls has an approval rating of 56% on review aggregator website Rotten Tomatoes, based on 18 reviews, and an average rating of 5.6/10.
+Metacritic assigned the film a weighted average score of 53 out of 100, based on 5 critics, indicating "mixed or average reviews".

+Accolades

-Hula Girls won several awards upon release, including five major awards at the 2007 Japan Academy Awards, including that of best film, best director, best screenplay, best supporting actress (for Yū Aoi), and most popular film.
-It also won best film and supporting actress award (for Yū Aoi) at the 80th Kinema Junpō awards, held on January 9, 2007.
-At the 31st Hōchi Film Awards, held on November 28, 2006, it won the awards for best film and supporting actress, while at the 19th Nikkan Sports Awards, held on December 5, 2006, it won the awards for best film, best actress (for Yasuko Matsuyuki), best supporting actress (for Sumiko Fuji) and best new talent (for Yū Aoi).
-At the 61st Mainichi Film Awards, held on January 19, 2007, it won the awards for best supporting actress (for Yū Aoi) and best film.
-At the 49th Blue Ribbon Awards, it won the awards for best film, best actress (for Yū Aoi) and best supporting actress (for Sumiko Fuji).
+Hula Girls won several awards upon release, including five major awards at the 2007 Japan Academy Awards, including that of Best Film, Best Director, Best Screenplay, Best Supporting Actress (for Yū Aoi), and Most Popular Film.
+It also won Best Film and Supporting Actress award (for Aoi) at the 80th Kinema Junpō awards, held on January 9, 2007.
+At the 31st Hōchi Film Awards, held on November 28, 2006, it won the awards for Best Film and Supporting Actress, while at the 19th Nikkan Sports Awards, held on December 5, 2006, it won the awards for Best Film, Best Actress (for Yasuko Matsuyuki), Best Supporting Actress (for Sumiko Fuji) and Best New Talent (for Aoi).
+At the 61st Mainichi Film Awards, held on January 19, 2007, it won the awards for Best Supporting Actress (for Aoi) and Best Film.
+At the 49th Blue Ribbon Awards, it won the awards for Best Film, Best Actress (for Aoi) and Best Supporting Actress (for Sumiko Fuji).
 It was also chosen for Japan's entry for the 79th Academy Award for Best Foreign Language Film.